 Basics of Fleet Safety

-- Assign a key member of the management team responsibility and authority to set and enforce a comprehensive driver safety policy.
+1. Establish Comprehensive Policies: Designate a key member of the management team with the responsibility and authority to develop and enforce a comprehensive driver safety policy.
+This policy should encompass all aspects of safe driving practices, from vehicle maintenance to adherence to traffic regulations.

 Check out this Sample Fleet Safety Policy from Secura Insurance